Chouffy/home_assistant_tgtg/README.md

 ## Dashboard card example

-Here is an example for a card on your Home Assistant dashboard created by @wallieboy, updated by @Sarnog in https://github.com/Chouffy/home_assistant_tgtg/issues/73 and @tjorim. \
+Here is an example for a card on your Home Assistant dashboard created by @wallieboy, updated by @Sarnog in https://github.com/Chouffy/home_assistant_tgtg/issues/73 and @tjorim.
+Support for images was later added by @ov3rk1ll in https://github.com/Chouffy/home_assistant_tgtg/pull/139.\
 Make sure you install the custom `auto-entities` and `multiple-entity-row` cards as well.

 ```yaml